-- Mailed letters that cross international borders = 1% - Telephone calling minutes that are international = 2% - Internet traffic that is routed across international borders = 18% - National, as opposed to international, TV news sources = 95% - First generation immigrants as portion of world's population = 3% - People who at sometime in their lives will cross an international border = 10% - Global exports as portion of the value of all goods produced in the world = 20% 4

-According to Ghemawat, while the Internet has had an impact on the world's economy, it may well be that domestic economies can be expected to continue to be the main focus in most countries.
+- Mailed letters that cross international borders = 1% - Telephone calling minutes that are international = 2% - Internet traffic that is routed across international borders = 18% - National, as opposed to international, TV news sources = 95% - First generation immigrants as portion of world's population = 3% - People who at sometime in their lives will cross an international border = 10% - Global exports as portion of the value of all goods produced in the world = 20% 4 the world's economy, it may well be that domestic economies can be expected to continue to be the main focus in most countries.
 You can watch Ghemawat's Ted Talk here.
 Current and future trends will be discussed in Chapter 13.